ayosec/ffmpeg-drawvg/frontend/docs/LangRef.md

 #### Number Literals

-A number literal is an item in the script that represent a constant value.
+A number literal is an item in the script that represents a constant value.
 Any item that starts with a decimal digit (between `0` and `9`), a `-` or a `+`, is interpreted as a number literal.